-When a publicly traded company sells shares of stock in a private placement, it can also known as a PIPE -- a private investment in public equities.
-Privately held small businesses can also perform private placements as a means to raise capital without the expense of an initial public offering.
+When a publicly-traded company sells shares of stock in a private placement, it can also be known as a PIPE -- a private investment in public equities.
+Privately-held small businesses can also perform private placements as a means to raise capital without the expense of an initial public offering.
 In a private placement, an issuer sells equity or debt to a select group of private investors.
 In exchange for buying private securities that aren't as easily traded as public investments, private placement investors are generally offered incentives, such as a discounted price.

 A primary risk in a private placement is the potential lack of liquidity in shares.
 If private placement investors want to sell their shares for cash sooner than planned, there's no guarantee that there will be a buyer.
 In the public markets, investors have the support of market specialists matching buyers with sellers.
-A lack of liquidity is a risk investors in private equity funds face because it usually takes several years before profits materialize.
-In 2012, when investors were nervous about committing to long-term investments, private equity firm Carlyle Group began offering investors an opportunity for early withdrawals, according to a 2012 article in "The Wall Street Journal."
+A lack of liquidity is a risk that investors in private equity funds face because it usually takes several years before profits materialize.

 - Jupiterimages/Photos.com/Getty Images

 - Difference Between Public & Private Mutual Funds